RedFoxAU/ipriot-car-park-prj/carpark-guide.md

 ### 2.12.
 Test the car park register method

 The car park register method should accept a `Sensor` (optional) or `Display` object.
 It should raise a `TypeError` if the object is neither a `Sensor` nor a `Display`.
 Before proceeding, think about where you would test this behaviour.
 Should you test it in the `CarPark` unit tests or the `Display`/`Sensor` unit tests?
-Why?
+Why? ✅

-> Answer here...
+> Carpark as that validates/errors.
+Display and Sensor do as they are told.

 Create a new unit test in the `test_car_park.py` file called `test_register_raises_type_error`.
 This test should create a `CarPark` object and a `str` object.
 It should then call the `register` method on the `CarPark` object with the `str` object as a parameter.
 The test should assert that a `TypeError` is raised.
-Here is a sample implementation:
+Here is a sample implementation: ✅

 ```python
 # ... inside the TestCarPark class